philc/book-notes/engineering/shape up - ryan singer.md

       Bugs, POCs, mocks.
     * "After working hard to ship their six week projects, they enjoy having time that's under their control."
-  * (I wonder if the cooldown period becomes the quality work overflow, where engineers go back and fix the corners that were cut?
+  * (I wonder if the cool down period becomes the overflow for "quality work", where engineers go back and fix the corners that were cut?
 Is that a bad thing?
-It seems refreshing to have specific time to do this type of work earmarked.
-Maintains less debt, as a rule.)
+It seems refreshing to have specific time to do this type of work earmarked.)
 * Standardized team sizes
   * Each team is 1 designer and 1-2 engineers.
   * "Big batch" teams spend 6 weeks on a project.